lcamichigan/sigman/README.md

     ```

 2. View the Honor Roll sheet.
 In the last four columns, select cells that have
 the same Category, and then press Ctrl-C to copy the selection.
+In InDesign,

-3. In InDesign, paste the selection (press Ctrl-V to paste) into the appropriate
+paste the selection (press Ctrl-V to paste) into the appropriate category.
-category.
 (Class years of donors will probably break onto a new line.
-Don’t
+Don’t worry about
-worry about this for now.)
-Repeat steps 2 and 3 for each category.
+this for now.)
+Repeat this for each category.

-4. Replace tab characters before class years with non-breaking spaces.
+3. Replace tab characters before class years with non-breaking spaces.
 To do
 this:

     1. Choose Edit > Find/Change (or press Ctrl-F) to show the Find/Change